-For each egg that they produce, they excrete 10% of the calcium (for the shell) that is stored in their bones.
+For each egg a hen produces, they excrete 10% of the calcium (for the shell) that is stored in their bones.
 This is why you’ll often see egg-laying hens with weak or broken bones, osteoporosis or even paralysis.

 You might also think (just like I did) that the feed they’re given replenishes those nutrients from passing eggs.
-Unfortunately, they are not if you’re talking about the cheap feed that is given to them on egg farms and in backyards.
+Unfortunately, they’re not if you’re talking about the cheap feed that is given to them on egg farms and in backyards.

 Even scrambling the egg and feeding it back to the chicken is a great idea; they get back what they lost.
 Another idea is to crush up the shells finely and bake them (to kill any bacteria) and feed that back to the chicken as well.

 There are a few things that can go wrong for egg-laying chickens.
 Eggs can get stuck inside them, and unfortunately, if they break, it can get infected and they can die if gone untreated.
 One of the reasons this could be is because they don’t have enough calcium in their system to make a strong enough eggshell.

 What is the life expectancy of a farmed hen vs a wild hen?

 Wild (not farmed and exploited) chickens live between 10-20 years.
-In the egg industry, most chickens are killed at 18 months of age.
+In the egg industry, most chickens are slaughtered at 18 months of age.
 That’s after 12-16 months of rapid egg production.